Deepika-Garg/KakusKitchen/README.md

 [Back to top](#Table-of-content)

 ### Colour Scheme
 Very less colors are used so that focus remains on images.
+[Color Adobe](https://color.adobe.com/) to create the color pallete. contrast of color is good.

 ![color scheme](readme-images/colorscheme.png)